DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Search

-My entire site is fully indexed and searchable.
+My entire site is [fully indexed and searchable](/search).
 This is achieved using [Pagefind](https://pagefind.app).
 Each page includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.

 ### IndieWeb

 In an effort to integrate open web concepts into this site, I've applied much of that outlined on the [IndieWeb wiki site](https://indieweb.org).

-One part of this is making use of [Microformats](https://developer.mozilla.org/en-US/docs/Web/HTML/microformats) whenever possible to define extra structure and semantics.

-Another part is embracing <abbr title="Publish on your Own Site, Syndicate Elsewhere">POSSE</abbr>.
-This means my content lives here first, then gets shared to other platforms while maintaining this site as the canonical source.
-My site is the centre of my web presence, and this helps it remain as such.
+One part of this is making use of [Microformats](https://developer.mozilla.org/en-US/docs/Web/HTML/microformats) whenever possible to define extra structure and semantics, and another part is embracing <abbr title="Publish on your Own Site, Syndicate Elsewhere">POSSE</abbr>/<abbr title="Publish Elsewhere, Syndicate (to your) Own Site">POSOS</abbr> syndication models as applicable.
+This places my site as the centre of my web presence, with everything else revolving around it.
+Ideally it should be considered the canonical source for everything I do.

 ### Development & Deployment